marianoktm/arduino-nft-puf/README.md

      ```
    - Type `x` in the `minicom` terminal to print the stable PUF.
    - The stable PUF will be saved in `puf_response.txt`.

+Now the stable PUF can be used as desired.

 ### 2. Deploying the NFT on Hardhat Testnet